miloproductionsinc/cordova-plugin-facebook-connect/CONTRIBUTING.md

-# Contributing to PhoneGap Facebook Plugin
+# Contributing to the Cordova Facebook Connect Plugin

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1: